 The proposed roadmap aims to outline a series of steps, strategies, and interventions necessary to safeguard and revitalize traditional crafts, including documentation, skill development, community engagement, policy advocacy, and integration of crafts into sustainable market channels.
 Policy recommendations for supporting craft preservation efforts providing financial incentives, fostering market access, and aiding cultural heritage policies and education curricula are provided.
-Compared to traditional approaches, the benefit of this work stems from the use of digital technologies in ethnographic methods to facilitate the accurate capture of crafting artefacts and manufacturing methods.
-Using the proposed approach, this capture assumes not only a phenomenological observation but strives to acquire a first-person perspective, that of the practitioner.
-Moreover, the obtained semantic representation conforms with the standards of the CH community, namely the CIDOC-CRM and EDM data models, making it extensible for future researchers to amend.

-In this context, this work identifies challenges faced in the preservation of crafts and proposes preservation approaches that are generic to the type of craft and material through the provision of an abstractive and generative approach to the modeling and simulation of crafting actions, as well as ways to motivate the craft practice continuation through the diversification of practitioner income streams, digitally fabricated manufacturing aids, and resource economization.
+In this context, this work identifies challenges faced in the preservation of crafts and proposes preservation approaches that are generic to the type of craft and material, through the provision of an abstractive and generative approach to the modelling and simulation of crafting actions, as well as ways to motivate the craft practice continuation through the diversification of practitioner income streams, digitally fabricated manufacturing aids, and resource economisation.